Listen to the podcast

 James had a lot to say about the tongue.
 The third chapter of his letter is devoted to it, but before he went into that fuller treatment, he gave us some insight at the beginning of the message.
 He said that a person’s anger does not produce a valid lifestyle.

 The Implication Is Clear: If you want someone to mature in Christ, anger is not the method to get him there.
-Marge wants Biff to be a more considerate husband.
+Mable wants Biff to be a more considerate husband.
 It’s a good desire.
-It’s the right desire, which makes it imperative for Marge to see her responsibility in Biff’s ongoing discipleship.
+It’s the right desire, which makes it imperative for Mable to see her responsibility in Biff’s ongoing discipleship.
 She has a coequal responsibility in their one-flesh adventure.

 We deplore and decry these things but too often we do similar things in our marriage.
 Maybe we don’t perceive them because marriage mishaps are not as consequentially devastating as our culture’s violent retaliation.
 In God’s eyes, He punished His Son for our lesser marital crimes.

 Paul gave us two pieces of insight on how to cooperate with the Lord in the process of helping another person change (1 Corinthians 3:6).
-Marge will have to employ both of them:
+Mable will have to employ both of them:

 Being an encourager and edifier of a careless person is especially hard if the negligent person has been neglecting for years.
 And that is how it goes usually.
 Most of my marriage counseling on this level happens after the marriage has been deteriorating for a decade or more.

 It is rare for a couple to ask for counseling after their first year or two of marriage because they want to tweak a few things they see going south.
 Most marriages muddle along until someone can’t take it any longer, but by that time they are at the grenade launching stage, not the soft answer stage.

 Mable has a tough job.
 The marriage has gone the wrong direction for too long, and she needs to say something.
 The question is not should she “critique” her husband but how should she do it?